 3. Our Audit Opinion on the Full Set Consolidated Financial Statements

-We expressed an unqualified opinion in the auditor's report dated 10 March 2023 on the consolidated financial statements at 31 December 2022 and for the year then ended.
+We expressed an unqualified opinion in the auditor's report dated 16 April 2024 on the full set consolidated financial statements for the 1 January - 31 December 2023 period.

 4. Board of Director's Responsibility for the Annual Report